Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 Other requirements:

-- A supported Intel (or 6WIND-provided) DPDK version.
+- A supported Intel (or 6WIND-provided) DPDK version
-- An up-to-date GCC-based toolchain.
+- An up-to-date GCC-based toolchain

 Compilation (internal)
 ----------------------